apache/incubator-resilientdb/README.md

 Note that each of these commands will prevent input on the terminal you run them in.

 To interact with ResDB-orm, spin up the python instance running it: `source venv/bin/activate`.
 To leave this Python environment and return to bash, just type `deactivate`.

+## Stress Testing KV

+We tested for the storage limit of big values.
+In this configuration:
+1. 8GB RAM Shell
+2. Standard 5 replica config from `./service/tools/kv/server_tools/start_kv_service.sh`

+The results was that around 150-200mb values will cause the KV store to have long delays on operations.
+You can read more in `hnsw-test/index_test/README.md` along with the testing kit.